umarkashmiri/promoengine/README.md

 if condition is met pick up relevant discount and apply on each item of shoppingcart.
 For above example, we can provide discount of 33.33% to customer, and user will get one item free.

+Cart:

+Once user add one item to shoppingcart, cart item is being evaluated for promotions.
+If any of the promotion EligibilityCriteria meet, we will pickup discount and apply to shopping cart items.

+We can make it more configureable by adding discount types. but for this example, i have created several conditions to support all the given scenarios.